atennapel/qtt-ts/README.md

 References:
 - "Syntax and Semantics of Quantitative Type Theory"
-- "A graded dependent type system with a usage-aware semantics"
+- "A graded dependent type system with a usage-aware semantics", I followed the rules from here
 - See https://github.com/AndrasKovacs/elaboration-zoo for an explanation of how the typechecking algorithm works.
-- I used some of the rules from https://github.com/BramvanVeenschoten1/qtt for the implementation of QTT.
+- I used some of the rules from https://github.com/BramvanVeenschoten1/qtt

 Run CLI REPL:
 ```